 Even with bad credit or tax liens on your credit report, there are online lenders who are willing to extend credit to you.
 Just know that, with these types of loans, you will likely pay higher interest rates than you would with traditional truck or equipment loans.

 Consider title loans as an option.
 Your vehicles are put up as collateral and you sign the title over to the finance company so that, if you can’t pay the loan, the lender takes the truck.
-These do have high fees, but if financing semi trucks is a priority, this may be a way to get them.
+These do have high fees, but if financing dump trucks or semi trucks is a priority, this may be a way to get them.

 What are the Requirements for Semi Truck Financing?